wmde/wikidata-wikibase-architecture/Glossary.md

 Entities as defined by Wikibase have a type, e.g. `item`, `property`, `lexeme`.
 The entity type has a defined ID format and json structure.
 It also has a set of services, which differ based on the type.
 There's a minimum set of services which need to be set though, like serializer/deserializer, ID Factory, content factory, rdf factory etc.
-For detailed information on those services see a `*.entitytypes.php` file in Wikibase's repo.
+For detailed information on those services see a `*.entitytypes.php` file in Wikibase's repository.

 ## [Federated Properties](https://doc.wikimedia.org/Wikibase/master/php/md_docs_components_repo-federated-properties.html)